UBCMath/pl-ubc-experiments/questions/Rotational-1-Tutorial/solutions.md

 $v = r \omega$

-Substitute in the two expressions we calculated above.
+Substitute in the two expressions we calculated above, using the value for solid ball.
+(Similar calculations for hollow sphere)

 $v_0 - \mu gt = R \frac{5 \mu g}{2R} t$